Konubinix' opinionated web of thoughts

 Rewrite, don’t patch

 When something forces the document to change — a bug, an oversight, a change of mind, a breaking change in an upstream library, a refactor that obsoletes an earlier choice — the temptation is to add a test and an explanatory paragraph describing the mitigation.
 This does not restore the narrative — it leaves a visible scar.
 Instead, rewrite the affected prose section so it reads as if the issue never existed: not a narrative that fixes something, but a narrative that was always correct.
-The reading flow is sacred, and a scar interrupts it just as surely as a detour does — the final artifact should betray no trace of the path that led to it.
+The reader’s flow is sacred, and a scar interrupts it just as surely as a detour does — the final artifact should betray no trace of the path that led to it.

 The scar is retrospective — a trace of a revision already applied, a debate already settled.
 Prospective language is different: honest framing of a value still to validate empirically, of an explicit test plan, or of a guard-rail against a tempting wrong path.
 These are not scars.
 The distinguishing test is tense: does the sentence describe a fix already made (scar — rewrite), or an open question the reader should know about (caveat — keep)?